django-crispy-forms/django-crispy-forms/README.rst

 Note
 ----

 django-crispy-forms only supports Django 1.2 or higher and Python 2.5.4, Python 2.6.x and Python 2.7.x.
-If you need to support earlier versions of Django or Python you will need to use django-crispy-forms 0.7.0.
+If you need to support earlier versions of Django or Python you will need to use django-uni-form 0.7.0.

 .. _`Uni-form`: http://sprawsm.com/uni-form
 .. _Django: http://djangoproject.com